 Act-On is a cloud-based integrated marketing platform designed for midsize businesses.
 The company was founded in 2008 in the Western US and has raised $93.5 million in funding over 9 rounds.
 Their latest funding was raised in March 2021.
 Act-On is operating on the exact brand match domain name act-on.com.
 Using a hyphen in a domain name is an often debated question.
-It is usually used to replace a space, since you can’t have space in a domain or/and when the company can’t secure the matching .com without a dash.
-The downsides are confusion to customers that presume the brand name is written as they hear it, traffic leaks and email loss.
+It is usually used to replace a space since you can’t have space in a domain or/and when the company can’t secure the matching .com without a dash.
+The downsides are confusion to customers who presume the brand name is written as they hear it, traffic leaks and email loss.

-Moloco is a Palo Alto, California ad tech company that offers programmatic advertising solutions to help optimize acquisition, retention, and monetization campaigns.
+Moloco is a Palo Alto, California, ad tech company that offers programmatic advertising solutions to help optimize acquisition, retention, and monetization campaigns.
 Moloco has raised a total of $191.6 million in funding over 6 rounds, funded by 6 investors.
 Tiger Global Management and Smilegate Investment are the most recent ones.
 The company has chosen the exact brand match domain name moloco.com.

 .IO and .AI are the second and third choice among the companies on the list, still only accounting for 12 out of the 92 brands’ domain names.
 Both extensions are mostly used as abbreviations for frequently used terms in the technology world (AI and input/output).
-Not many people know they are in fact country domain name extensions.
+Not many people know they are, in fact, country domain name extensions.